 Throughout this process, it’s a common mistake for costs associated with things like employee occupancy, benefits and training to be missed, so it’s vital all overheads are allocated to the activity they support.

 In some cases, it’s not possible to establish a baseline cost before outsourcing begins because the financial data isn’t available (or it isn’t in a usable format).
 In this type of situation, we create the baseline during implementation phase and use this to help measure the outcome of an outsourcing contract.

 For an outsourcing contract to be beneficial to your business, you need well-defined, measurable service levels, which are aligned to your business objectives.
 And defining the results you want to achieve in clear, complete and measurable terms is key to managing outsourced processes successfully.

-At Global Outsourcing, we use service level agreements to define your process measures and balanced scorecards as a way of measuring how much value is being delivered through an outsourcing relationship.
+At Silicon Staffing Agency, we use service level agreements to define your process measures and balanced scorecards as a way of measuring how much value is being delivered through an outsourcing relationship.
 These scorecards describe what your business is trying to achieve and how results will be tracked and reported.